 The only way to know for sure is to visit an audiologist to get your hearing tested.
 But if you’re asking that question, you’ve already noticed the signs of hearing loss.

-Maybe you’ve already been diagnosed with mild hearing loss or tried out some assistive listening devices.
-If you haven’t seen the benefits of other options, hearing aids may be necessary.
+If you're already been diagnosed with mild hearing loss or tried assistive listening devices without much improvement, hearing aids may be the next step.

 What’s the benefit of going to an audiologist at The Iowa Clinic?

-You can find hearing aids at a variety of places from audiology clinics to big box stores.
-But buying a hearing aid is not a shopping experience.
-You need comprehensive testing and an accurate diagnosis to ensure you get hearing aids that meet your level and type of hearing loss.
+Hearing aids are available in many places, from audiology clinics to big box stores.
+But choosing the right hearing aid is not just a retail decision.
+It requires comprehensive testing and an accurate diagnosis to match the device to your specific type and level of hearing loss.

 “Hearing aid dispensers are licensed by the state of Iowa but the education requirement is only a high school diploma.
 Audiologists are required to have a master’s degrees or doctorates.
-So there’s a big difference in education,” Dr. Cano says.
+So, there’s a big difference in education,” Rebecca says.
 “There’s also a big difference in testing.
 We work really closely with Ear, Nose and Throat physicians to give you more comprehensive testing and treatment options.”

 What types of hearing aids are out there?